emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Channel Binding

-{{RFC6677}} defines channel bindings for WAP which solve the "lying NAS" and the "lying provider" problems, using a process in which the EAP peer gives information about the characteristics of the service provided by the authenticator to the Authentication, Authorization, and
+{{RFC6677}} defines channel bindings for EAP which solve the "lying NAS" and the "lying provider" problems, using a process in which the EAP peer gives information about the characteristics of the service provided by the authenticator to the Authentication, Authorization, and